Client Service Lessons That Can Help Move Any Deal Forward

 The lessons I learned in client service helped me avoid and overcome some of the most common hurdles in the sales process, and most importantly, progress deals forward.
 Since implementing these client service principles into my sales process, I’ve seen increased levels of trust, engagement, and productive dialogue from potential clients, and subsequently better outcomes for both parties.
 As long as you can embody these principles, you won’t need a background in client service to be successful in a commercially focused role.

-Ethan Wolf joined AlphaSights in August of 2014 and serves as a Client Development Executive on our corporate accounts
+Ethan Wolf joined AlphaSights in August of 2014 and served as a Client Development Executive on our corporate accounts.